 The Public Employment Service (Arbeitsmarktservice, AMS) is a public corporation tasked with placing potential employees in job vacancies.
 The AMS provides information and advice and supports employment placement.
 In the event of unemployment, the AMS is responsible for the public duties of verifying entitlement to benefits in lieu of pay (e.g. unemployment benefit) and paying out such benefits.
 In the case of posted workers who are third-country nationals, the AMS verifies the report provided to the Central Co-ordinating Agency Charged with Investigating Illegal Employment (ZKO) and rules on whether to issue an ‘EU posting confirmation’ (Entsendebestätigung).

 The website of the Federal Ministry for Europe, Integration and Foreign Affairs (Bundesministerium für Europa, Integration und Äußeres) provides contact information for your country’s diplomatic representation in Austria.

-European information network facilitating cooperation among public employment administration, trade unions and employers’ associations in the interests of supporting job mobility in Europe.
-The website offers, amongst other items, information on the labour market situation and labour law regulations in the individual countries, including Austria, as well as details of other offices and organisations to contact.
+European information network facilitating cooperation among public employment administration, trade unions and employers’ associations in the interests of supporting job mobility in Europe The website offers, amongst other items, information on the labour market situation and labour law regulations in the individual countries as well as details of other offices and organisations to contact.

-European Union institution for information and research.
-The website provides information on specific areas related to working conditions EU-wide, including details, individual studies, complete summaries and country comparisons; an example is a presentation of the relationships among social partners and of collective labour law in Austria.
+European Union institution for information and research The website provides information on specific areas related to working conditions EU-wide, including details, individual studies as well as complete summaries and country comparisons; an example is a presentation of the relationships among social partners and of collective labour law in Austria.

-Austrian Federal Government website advising on access to Austrian authorities and their specific areas of competence, basic legal information on the subjects of work, social affairs, taxation, the family, youth protection and other topics, as well as forms for E-government services.
+Austrian Federal Government website advising on access to Austrian authorities and their specific areas of competence, and providing basic legal information relating to work, social affairs, taxation, family, youth protection and other topics, as well as forms for E-government services.